 - Features customizable backlighting.

 - It comes with a 7-foot long cable.

 Design and Build

 With 25 programmable keys, the G13 is also a very customizable option for one-handed gaming.
-The keys are molded into a slightly curved shape to make them more easy to press and reach.
+The keys are molded into a slightly curved shape to make them easier to press and reach.
 The G13 has a rubber palm and wrist rest, however, there isn’t much padding about them.
 On the side lies a joystick and two buttons that can be reprogrammed.
 The main highlight of the G13 is, of course, the LCD panel.
-The panel can be used to have CPU stats displayed, changing macros on the fly and much more.
+The panel can be used to have CPU stats displayed, changing macros on the fly, and much more.